Student research in Classical Studies

 NY Times - China published Stephanie's essay on her experiences studying in Beijing.
 It is also available in English.

 The Ricci Scholars Program offers an unparalleled study-abroad, immersion and global scholarship opportunity for highly motivated students.
-The program awards selected students with scholarships for travel, research and exploration during a junior year of study divided between two of the world’s most important cities: Rome, Italy, and Beijing, China.
+The program awards selected students with scholarships for travel, research and exploration during a junior year of study divided between two of the world’s most important cities: Rome, Italy, and Ho Chi Minh City, Vietnam.
 Learn more about the Ricci Scholars Program here.